Blastbrean/Blastbrean/README.md

 ### About me

-I am a 16 year old dedicated to cybersecurity, and open to work or commissions.
+I am a 16 year old who wants to do cybersecurity, and open to work or commissions.

 - I am experienced in Roblox and Lua.
 I focus on these topics: anticheats, whitelisting, game scripts, and deobfuscation.